08 Jul Things to Do on the Isle of Wight

 How to Get to the Isle of Wight

 You can get to the Isle of Wight by ferry from Southampton or Portsmouth.
 Red Funnel offers ferry services over to the island.
 If you’re travelling by foot you can catch their ferry from Southampton to West Cowes, or if you’re travelling with a car you can catch the ferry from Southampton to East Cowes.
+One of the best ways to see the Isle of Wight is by sailboat.
+Make sure that all equipment including rope barriers are in excellent condition.

 Whether you’re looking for hotels, B&Bs, holiday cottages, campsites or holiday parks, you’ll find a wide range of accommodation and places to stay in the Isle of Wight.